 After the participant responds, an InLine script object uses a 'ResponseData' variable to access information (i.e., RT, cursor position, etc.) about each individual key or button press.
 This information is stored in an attribute using the c.SetAttrib command and referenced later in the corresponding 'Statistics' object.

-Joystick and SRBox versions of this sample are included as well.
+Joystick, SRBox, and Chronos versions of this sample are included as well.
 The joystick used must be recognized by Windows as a joystick/gamepad or Human Interface Device (HID).
-Additionally, verify that the SRBox device is configured to use the proper COM/LPT port (if using the SRBox sample).
+Additionally, verify that the SRBox device is configured to use the proper COM port (if using the SRBox sample).

 NOTE: The joystick experiment is for E-Prime 3.0 and E-Prime 2.0 Professional only.